 As for your CBS, you fucked last night up on on your own.

 Cookie hates to admit it, but in the land of politics, no one currently does a better job of controlling a conversation than Kellyanne Conway.

 Love her, or hate her, she is a very talented professional at steering the conversation, dominating it, and redirecting it.

-Now we are not going to talk about Gucci Coat that made her look like a nut cracker.
+Now we are not going to talk about Gucci Coat that made her look like a nut cracker, which matches he personality.
 No, its her grooming that catches our eyes.

 Now, about 30 years ago, Cookie worked in a financial institution and oversaw a line of tellers that interacted with the customers.
 For the most part, they were all kick ass awesome tellers.
 Every now and then you come across a teller who wasn't so great.
 And we had to let one go when she panicked over a very old twenty dollar bill and called a customer a counterfeiter.
 (NOTE: If you ever get a $20 bill and the Truman balcony isn't on the picture of the White House, check the date of said $20 bill.
 If it was made before President Truman was in office (1945-1953), then it won't have said balcony on it.)